Updated August 6, 2019

 - Are you eating enough to build it?
 Rule #1 in muscle development is that you must be eating enough calories every day to inspire your muscle to change.
 The more eager you are to generate more muscle, the more you have to eat.
 Now, there is a delicate balance here because in order to eat enough, you also risk adding a bit of body fat.
 Finding the right number of calories where you can inspire muscle growth and minimize body fat is where it’s at!
 If you are really struggling with adding muscle, try adding 200-300 calories per day to your normal diet.
 Give it 4-6 weeks and reassess.

-- Does it require more effort in the gym?
+- Do you need to put in more effort in the gym?
 At the end of the day, building muscle really does come down to subjecting your body to a stimulus that is strong enough to inspire muscle growth.
 You may think you are working hard during your strength workouts, but are you?
 Remember, in my book Lift to Get Lean, I teach that the last two reps of every set of every workout need to be extra challenging.
 If those last two reps are as perfect as the first two, you probably aren’t working hard enough and it’s time to increase your weight loads.

 PS!
-I reserve exclusive content for the Women’s Strength Nation email update.
+I reserve exclusive content for my weekly free email update.
 If you want to receive more info that isn’t shared here on the blog, use the sign up form at the top right of this page to enter your first name and email address.
 Then stay tuned every other week for insights on becoming stronger inside and out.

 Stay strong, friend.